spiral/docs/console/configuration.md

 # Console - Configuration
-All of provided application skeletons include Console component by default.
+All of the provided application skeletons include Console component by default.
 To enable component in alternative builds make sure to require composer package `spiral/console` and modify the application bootloader:

 ```php